manu-p-1/cvrp/README.md

   -g , --ngen         the generation size
   -m , --mutpb        the mutation probability
   -c , --cxpb         the crossover probability
-  -r , --run          the number of times to run the problem -o , --offspring    the number of offspring to generate --brxo              use best route crossover
+  -S, --save          saves the fitness values every 1000 generations to a file -r , --run          the number of times to run the problem --brxo              use best route crossover
   --cxo               use cycle crossover
   --erxo              use edge recombination crossover